aws-observability/terraform-aws-observability-accelerator/docs/index.md

 Welcome to the AWS Observability Accelerator for Terraform!

-The AWS Observability accelerator is a set of Terraform modules to help you configure Observability for your container workloads and environemnts with AWS Observability services.
+The AWS Observability accelerator is a set of Terraform modules to help you configure Observability for your container workloads and environments with AWS Observability services.
 This project proposes a core module to bootstrap your Amazon EKS cluster with the AWS Distro for OpenTelemetry (ADOT) Operator for EKS, Amazon Managed Service for Prometheus, Amazon Managed Grafana.